Our thoughts on Snapchat's Sports and Weather Filters

 Though full-fledged response on these new filters of Snapchat is yet to come from the users, the partners are already sharing their share of innovative ideas in these new filters.
 They suggested making the weather data as the basis of many decisions for the users.
 For instance, making the temperature change as a predictor of consuming ice cream or moving up of dynamic alarm if the weather forecast shows rain in the morning.

-Though the financial analysts are in doldrums regarding Snapchat new filters magnetizing the advertisers, the partners have high hopes.
+Though financial analysts are in the doldrums regarding Snapchat's new filters magnetizing the advertisers, the partners have high hopes.
 They believe that the data creates a narrative around the media you share and that’s how Snapchat is the absolute leader in the digital space.